 Who is your favorite guitarist?
 Stupid question right?
 The answer has got to be two names – Dave Murray and Adrian Smith.
 With this chapter in our study of Iron Maiden history we celebrate the guitar playing of Maiden’s classic era and discuss the band’s conquest of America in the mid-1980s.

 1982 and 1983 saw the coming to Maiden of singer Bruce Dickinson and drummer Nicko McBrain, momentous occasions in Maiden history which you can read all about here:

-With the vinyl and digital reissues of Powerslave (1984) and Live After Death (1985), the joint pinnacle of Maiden’s classic era, it’s time to celebrate the most iconic of guitar partnerships: Dave Murray and Adrian Smith, the axe team that really made the 1980s rock.
+With the vinyl and digital reissues of Powerslave (1984) and Live After Death (1985) in recent years, the joint pinnacle of Maiden’s classic era, it’s time to celebrate the most iconic of guitar partnerships: Dave Murray and Adrian Smith, the axe team that really made the 1980s rock.

 Dave Murray was always Steve Harris’ first choice as lead guitarist, ever since the Maiden chief first heard him play.
 Whatever happened – Murray as the only guitarist, Murray partnered with one or even two others, Murray being fired from the band by singer Dennis Wilcock – Harris knew he wanted the blond guitarist in his band.
 Period.